The Best Automatic Litter Boxes

 The promise of having to scoop even one less clump of litter is enticing to any cat owner.
 However, these products can feel like an expensive gamble as they can be ten times more expensive than a manual litter box and have less-than-stellar reviews.

 Our research brought us to many articles that only ranked the automatic litter boxes by their advertised features and consumer reviews.
-We unfortunately didn’t come across articles with any real in-home testing, so we took this opportunity to do our own discovery.
+Unfortunately, we didn’t come across articles with any real in-home testing, so we took this opportunity to do our own discovery.

 With our hours of research and personal experience in caring for two cats, we honed in on the most important features for a good automatic litter box: